dougeby/IntuneDocs/intune/intune-management-extension.md

     ![Add and use PowerShell scripts in Microsoft Intune](./media/mgmt-extension-add-script.png)
 5. Select **OK** > **Create** to save the script.

+> [!NOTE]
+> The PowerShell script will run under admin privilege (by default) when the script is set to user context and the end user on the device has admin privileges.

 ## Assign the policy